 Chilled Peach Lemonade with Fresh Mint

-As seen in Nutritious and Delicious Recipes.
+Category: Nutritious and Delicious Recipes

 Juicy peaches and zippy lemon come together with fresh mint for a bright summer drink you’ll crave.
 Toss peaches, mint, and lemonade in a blender for a smooth mix.
 If you prefer, keep the peach pieces or strain for a cleaner look.
 Add extra lemon slices and peaches at the end, pile in the ice, and take a sip.
 Extra mint or peach slices on top make it pop for picnics or lazy weekends.